Near-optimal decomposition of unitary matrices using phase masks and the discrete Fourier transform: Discussion

-The authors thank the Ministère de l’Économie et de l’Innovation du Québec and the Natural Sciences and Engineering Research Council of Canada for their financial support and M. Trudeau for insightful discussions. \FloatBarrier
+{\bf Acknowledgments --- } The authors thank the Ministère de l’Économie et de l’Innovation du Québec and the Natural Sciences and Engineering Research Council of Canada (Quantum Consortium Program (Quantamole)) for their financial support and M. Trudeau for insightful discussions.